jitesoft/php-container/README.md

 The container binds a key to a value where the value can be any type or a class name.

-If it is a type, object, primitive or the likes, it will store the instance as bound, the same object will be returned at each `get` call.
+If it is a object, primitive or any type of instance, it will store the instance as a static object, that is: the same object will be returned at each `get` call.
+While if a class name is passed the container will try to create an instance of the class on each `get` call.
+If it can not create an instance, a NotFoundException or ContainerException will be thrown.

 The binding can be done at creation by passing an associative array into the constructor, or by using the `set` method.
-To re-bind, the key have to be un-set first by using the `unset` method.
+To re-bind, the key have to be un-set first by using the `unset` or `offsetUnset` (`unset($c['id'])`) method.
-Fetching the value is easily done with the `get` method.
-If a class name is passed, the container will try to create an instance from the class and will try to inject any constructor parameters which are type-hinted and bound.
-If it can not, an exception will be thrown.

 The container implements the [PSR-11](https://github.com/container-interop/fig-standards/blob/master/proposed/container.md) Container interface.
+Further, the container implements the `ArrayAccess` interface, enabling fetching by using the array index syntax as: `$container[Interface::class]`.

 ### Example code